magento/merchdocs/src/stores/security-google-recaptcha.md

 ## Step 2: Configure Google reCAPTCHA Admin Panel

-1. Sign in to the Admin of your Magento store.
+1. Sign in to the Admin account for your store.

 1. On the Admin sidebar, go to **Stores** > _Settings_ > **Configuration**.